 Apple surprised everyone by finally offering ‘last compatible’ versions for those running an older iOS.
 But is there a flaw in this?

 This is a brilliant new strategy from Apple.
-It enables older iDevices running iOS4 upwards (as this doesn’t work for OS3) to continue to be used, creating an even bigger iPhone user base and saves many of them from being thrown in a drawer.
+It enables older iDevices running iOS 4 upwards (as this doesn’t work for OS 3) to continue to be used, creating an even bigger iPhone user base and saving many old iPones from being thrown in a drawer.

-If you have an iDevice on iOS6 or earlier you have to manually update apps when an update arrives – unlike iOS7 which will now auto-update in the background.
-However what happens if you are a bit slow updating and an even newer iOS7 version comes out, despite you not having the latest iOS6 version installed.
+If you have an iDevice on iOS 6 or earlier you have to manually update apps when an update arrives – unlike iOS 7, which can auto-update in the background.
+However, what happens if you are a bit slow updating and an even newer iOS 7 version comes out, despite you not having the latest iOS 6 version installed.

 Let me show you an example of what I mean:

-If it turns out you have to delete and reinstall that would be fine for the odd app, but could be seriously time consuming if you have lots of apps on your device.
+If it turns out you have to delete and reinstall, that would be fine for the odd app, but it could be seriously time consuming if you have lots of apps on your device.